Universal Horizons without Hypersurface Orthogonality: Geometrical setup

 \subsection{Preferred frame and related quantities}

 Our formalism is largely inspired by that of \cite{bhattacharyya_causality_2016}.
 We consider covariant theories of gravity written in terms of a Lorentzian metric $g_{ab}$ (and possibly other fields), and assume that Lorentz invariance is broken by a (co)vector field $u_a$.
-Such vector field, which we will call \emph{\ae{}ther}, is assumed to be everywhere timelike and normalised: \be g^{ab} u_a u_b = - 1\, . \ee
+Such vector field, which we will call \emph{\ae{}ther}, is assumed to be everywhere timelike and normalised: \be g^{ab} u_a u_b = - 1\, . \ee Although this is not strictly necessary for the ensuing discussion, the situations we have in mind are such that the \ae{}ther is one of the dynamical fields in the theory, in the sense that it satisfies suitable evolution equations.
+In other words, we implicitly assume that the \ae{}ther is not a background structure, and the theories we consider are background independent.

 We wish to focus on situations displaying a high degree of symmetry, akin to that of the Kerr spacetime, namely stationarity and axisymmetry.
 We thus assume that the metric admits two Killing vector fields: $\chi^a$, generating time translations, and $\psi^a$, generating rotations around an axis; also, $\chi^a$ is assumed to be timelike in a neighbourhood of infinity, while $\psi^a$, whose orbits are closed, is assumed to be everywhere spacelike.